 - Things to note about packaging materials

-- Packaging materials must be stored in a sheltered and clean space.
+- Packaging materials must be stored in a protected and a clean space.

 Can restaurants deliver food to customers by private car?

 Restaurants may use private cars in personal use to deliver food as long as this does not pose a risk to food safety.
 Food must be packed in clean storage containers or dishes for transport.
 When transporting food that must be cooled or heated during storage, a clean polystyrene container, cool box or similar means should be used to ensure correct food temperature during transport.
 It is also recommended to protect the storage containers and dishes during transport with a clean cover, such as a protective cloth, tarpaulin or similar.